lonney9/JS8AprsStart/README.md

 flrig_sprs_start.sh

-This script more advanced script used with the Debian 12 laptop setup to start the applications and handle power disruptions (vehicle stop/start).
+This more advanced script used with the Debian 12 laptop setup to start the applications and handle power disruptions (vehicle stop/start).

 Uses wmctrl to gracefully close the applications allowing them to save their current state and settings.